CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification: Experiments

 \subsection{CLIP-EBC Compared with State-of-the-Art}

 We compare CLIP-EBC with the latest crowd-counting methods.
 Table~\ref{tab:sota} presents the results on the ShanghaiTech A \& B, UCF-QNRF, and NWPU-Crowd (Val) datasets, while Table~ \ref{tab:nwpu_test} illustrates the results on the test split of the NWPU-Crowd database.
 Our CLIP-EBC models achieve comparable results with state-of-the-art approaches on the ShanghaiTech A \& B and UCF-QNRF datasets.
 On the much larger benchmark database NWPU-Crowd, our CLIP-EBC model with the ViT-B/16 backbone achieves significant performance gains, surpassing all existing models with breakthrough results: an MAE of 36.6 and an RMSE of 81.7 on the validation split.
 On the test set, the ViT-B/16 backbone achieves an MAE of 61.3 and an RMSE of 278.4, outperforming all strong baselines.
 Moreover, the ViT-L/14 variant further reduces the errors, achieving an MAE of 58.2 and an RMSE of 268.5, setting new state-of-the-art performance.
+Fig.~\ref{fig:vis} provides visualized results on the validation split using CLIP-EBC with the ViT-L/14 backbone.